zettsu-t/sudokusse/sudokusse.md

 microarchitecture.
 If you cannot run on such processors, set _EnableAvx_ to 0 or an invalid opcode exception occurs.

+### Solve parallel

+Add `-DSOLVE_PARALLEL` to _CPPFLAGS_SSE_AVX_ in _Makefile_vars_ and
+SudokuSSE solves sudoku puzzles in a file parallel.
+It is effective on the C++ solver.

+This feature is still experimental and will be changeable via command line options.

+Known issues are:
+* The SSE4.2 / AVX solver cannot run parallel because it is not thread-safe.
+* Compiling sudoku.cpp fails on MinGW
+* Checking solutions on Cygwin is very slow

 ## Prepare sudoku puzzles

 SudokuSSE accepts sudoku puzzles in text files.